Key Stage 4 curriculum

 All subjects follow a strong compulsory core curriculum comprising:

-Student also follow a tailored progamme of GCSE Science based on aptitude.
+Students also follow a tailored programme of GCSE Science based on aptitude.

 These currently include:

-All students studywhich is the benchmark for digital literacy in educational systems around the world.
+All students study BTEC Level 2 First Award in Business and the TLM which is the benchmark for digital literacy in educational systems around the world.

 The Duke Of Edinburgh Award is the world's leading youth achievement award and is highly valued by colleges, universities and future employers